-Brian Orsinger, is the chief operating officer of Pennsylvania Chamber Insurance, and is responsible for PCI’s sales growth and client retention efforts, strategic resource development, and continuously evolving PCI’s unique value proposition — empowering a healthy, productive and secure workforce across the Commonwealth.
+Brian Orsinger is the Employee Benefits Practice Leader of PA for McGriff Insurance Services.
+Prior to this he served as the chief operating officer of Pennsylvania Chamber Insurance, where he was responsible for PCI’s sales growth and client retention efforts, strategic resource development, and continuously evolving PCI’s unique value proposition — empowering a healthy, productive and secure workforce across the Commonwealth.
 Brian is an inaugural member of IBInext, a cross-discipline thought-leadership panel constructed by the Board of the Integrated Benefits Institute to revolutionize how industry approaches employee benefits, productivity, and absence strategy while driving business performance.
 Brian serves on the Gettysburg College Alumni Association Board of Directors, where he graduated with a bachelor’s degree in Economics.
 He earned his CEBS® designation through the IFEBP/Wharton School and maintains various relevant professional credentials.

 Marc Scheiner, special council with the law firm of Duane Morris, practices in the area of employment law, counseling clients on a variety of employment issues.
 Marc works with clients to ensure compliance with Title VII, the Americans with Disabilities Act and ADAAA, Family and Medical Leave Act, Age Discrimination in Employment Act, Equal Pay Act, Fair Credit Reporting Act and various state and local laws.
 He also assists clients in reviewing and drafting employment policies, handbooks, employment agreements, non-compete agreements and severance agreements.
 Marc has represented indigent clients in Social Security disability appeals before the U.S. Social Security Administration and in hearings before the U.S. Department of Labor.
 He has volunteered or worked on pro bono matters for Canine Partners for Life, the Volunteer Lawyers Project of the Boston Bar Association, the Human Rights Campaign, Big Brothers Big Sisters of America and the Mazzoni Center.
 He is a 2003 graduate of Cornell Law School.